-COMPANY PENSION RULES: The UK government operates a workplace pension scheme that supplies a monthly allowance to individuals who are older than the official retirement age.
-This welfare benefit also applies to support some widows, widowers, and disabled people.
+COMPANY PENSION RULES: The UK Government operates a workplace pension scheme.
+The welfare benefit also helps to support some widows, widowers, and disabled people.

 Seek impartial or professional advice from an independent financial adviser before making investments.

-State Pension, Company Pensions, and Personal Pension Rules Overview for the UK
+State Pension, Company Pensions, and Private Pension Rules in the United Kingdom